LaurenDahlin1/spark-delta-ds-pipeline/phase_0_environment_setup/README.md

         ```

 -   If you are forking this project, you will still need to add the raw data in order to run Phase 1, which is the data conversion to Delta Lake:
-    -   Fork the repo below to your Github account: [https://github.com/boschresearch/CNC_Machining](https://github.com/boschresearch/CNC_Machining)
+    -    Fork the `CNC_Machining` repo to your Github account: [https://github.com/boschresearch/CNC_Machining](https://github.com/boschresearch/CNC_Machining)
     -   Clone the repo above from your Github account to add the files to your local machine
     -   Copy the raw data from the cloned repo to `data/raw` by copying the entire data folder and renaming it to `raw` *after* it is inside the project data folder

+⚠️ If you want to skip Phase 1, you can download a zip file of the data in Delta Lake from [My Google Drive](https://drive.google.com/file/d/14ypcXJg0_hz5hYZ6fk8aqHLTzvsHsD61/view?usp=sharing).
+This will allow you to run the code in Phases 2, 3, and 4.

 ### **0.3 Install Docker**